 Finery and Fleas

 The annual upscale flea market, with significant finery, takes place on a Saturday in the Fall at Sycamore High School, 7400 Cornell Rd, Montgomery (directions here).
-Now check the relevant album for Finery ans Fleas.

 back to top

 For prior year activities visit Archives page